Managing Storm Water Control in Multifamily

 System is eco-friendly and designed to withstand weather extremes

-The TRWD Demonstration Landscape, completed in October, is an environmentally-friendly solution to managing normal and excessive runoff without using unsightly drainage ditches and canals.
-Last year, TRWD did a makeover of the grounds near the north side of its Fort Worth office complex near the Trinity River to help preserve the landscape during heavy downpours and manage drought.
+The TRWD Demonstration Landscape is an environmentally-friendly solution to managing normal and excessive runoff without using unsightly drainage ditches and canals.
+In 2015, TRWD did a makeover of the grounds near the north side of its Fort Worth office complex near the Trinity River to help preserve the landscape during heavy downpours and manage drought.
 The new look, which took about six months to complete, transformed a heavy sloped, grassy area with traditional mulch beds and plant life into a sustainable park-like setting.

 Dry river beds with large, native stone covering an aggregate-based drainage system absorb and move water away from one of the administration buildings into a rain garden where water is infiltrated into the ground.
 One portion of the dry river bed actually runs uphill on a downgrade toward the river, but underground drainage takes the water away.